oroinc/documentation/commerce/user_guide/payment/payment_providers_overview/authorizenet.rst

 Security
 ^^^^^^^^

-OroCommerce server never stores buyer's sensitive payment information (complete card number, expiration date, and cvv code).
+OroCommerce server never stores buyer's sensitive payment information (complete card number, expiration date, and cvv code), this information is directly sent to Authorize.Net.

+As Authorize.Net servers are PCI DSS complaint, this ensures that you provide to your buyers the security of payments that meets requirements of the controlling organizations.

-OroCommerce uses `Authorize.Net Accept.js <https://developer.authorize.net/api/reference/features/acceptjs.html>`_ library to process buyer's sensitive information in the client web browser.
+OroCommerce uses `Authorize.Net Accept.js <https://developer.authorize.net/api/reference/features/acceptjs.html>`_ library to process buyer's sensitive information in their web browser.

-Transaction response from the payment gateway also does not contain sensitive information about buyer's card.
+Transaction response from the payment gateway also does not contain sensitive information about a buyer's card.
 It serves as an identifier of the initial authorization that is solely handled by the payment gateway.